LudvigDillen/FACT_for_PCMC/README.md

 ## Project status
 - Code can be faster, more readable, and documented.
 I'll try to fix this if I have time in the future.
 - I have probably missed a few things here.
+**TODO**
+- Use PointTransformerV3 for more high-performing classification.
+- Learn features to classify instead of hand-crafting them.